HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-Allows flexibily of multiple implementations, its possible to tune  the performance and permit to create more factories with names that clarify its function.
+This technique allows flexibily of multiple implementations, it's possible to tune  the performance and permit to create more factories with names that clarify its function.

+__Summary__

-Classes should be immutable unless there are godd reasons to make them mutable.
+Classes should be immutable unless there are good reasons to make them mutable.

 If a  class can not be immutable, limit its mutability as much as possible.

 Make every field final unles there is a good reason not to do it.

-Notice thar some of alt the rules can be lightened to improve performance (caching, lazy initialization...).
+Some of the rules can be lightened to improve performance (caching, lazy initialization...).

 ##53.
 Prefer interfaces to reflection
 _java.lang.reflection_ offers access to information about loaded classes.